dhatm/concept_maps/README.md

 ## Example Result
 Here I use concept maps for active learning: to digest, better remember, and reinforce the ideas presented from Thomas Kuhn's [_The Structure of Scientific Revolutions_][kuhn].
 This example concept map was formed after spending ~2 days reading Kuhn's seminal work for the first time.
 2 days is not enough time to read and ponder it in the depth it deserves.
-One of the reasons I found a concept map useful here was that helped focus me to identify his key points, terms, and ideas and understand how they relate and affect each other.
+One of the reasons I found a concept map useful here was that it helped to identify key points, terms, and ideas, and understand how they relate and affect each other.

 ![Approach](ScientificRevolutions.png)